Email FacebookTwitterMenu burgerClose thin

 Vermont Tax Credits

 After calculating your income tax liability, you may be able to claim some credits to reduce your tax bill or increase your refund.
-Credits available to individuals in Vermont include the Credit for Child & Dependent Care Expenses, the Elderly or Permanently Totally Disabled Tax Credit and the Earned Income Tax Credit (EITC).
+Credits available to individuals in Vermont include the Child and Dependent Care Credit, the Elderly or Permanently Totally Disabled Tax Credit and the Earned Income Tax Credit (EITC).
 These are all based on federal credits.
-The first two are equal to 24% of the federal credit and the EITC is equal to 36% of the federal credit.
+The Child and Dependent Care Credit is equal to 72% of the federal credit, while the Elderly or Permanently Totally Disabled Tax Credit is worth up 24% of its federal counterpart.
+The EITC is equal to 38% of the same federal credit.

 Vermont Capital Gains Tax